SurajVishwakarma333/TabLayout-AndroidStudio/README.md

 # TabLayout-Android Studio

-> How to Create a Tab Layout in Android App?

 **This example demonstrates how do I create a Tab Layout in android app.**

+### Step 1 :
-Step 1 − Create a new project in Android Studio, go to File ⇒ New Project and fill all required details to create a new project.
+Create a new project in Android Studio, go to File ⇒ New Project and fill all required details to create a new project.

+### Step 2 :
-Step 2 – Add the following dependency to create a tab layout −
+Add the following dependency to create a tab layout −

-implementation 'com.android.support:design:28.0.0'
+  'implementation 'com.android.support:design:28.0.0''

 Step 3 − Add the following code to res/layout/activity_main.xml.

 <?xml version="1.0" encoding="utf-8"?>